idjevm/BetterTouchTool/BetterTouchToolDocs/docs/webserver.md

 The integrated webserver can be used for a few very interesting usecases:

-* **In combination with the predefined action "Show Floating WebView/HTML Menu"** (This allows you to create completely customizable popup menus).
-See  [Floating HTML Menu](floating_html_menu.md)
 * To easily trigger BetterTouchTool actions from websites (e.g. when building a custom "Dashboard" thingy)
-* Controlling your computer from tablet's or smartphone's via custom dashboards
+* Controlling your computer from tablet's or smartphone's via custom dashboards.
+This allows you to use BetterTouchTool actions from devices that don't support BTT Remote (Android, Windows Phone etc.)

 # Basic settings